 top of page

-Have you considered the operating temperature of your plastic product?
 Technical data-sheets provide material properties at room temperature and recommend a suitable service temperature range.
 However, material behaviour at the upper end of this range can differ significantly from properties observed at room temperature, potentially affecting short-term performance and, more critically, long-term durability.
-Read here our tips on designing plastic products for elevated temperatures.

-Considering low service temperatures when designing a plastic product is crucial.
 While a cold environment can enhance the strength and stiffness of the plastic, it often reduces flexibility and increases brittleness, which can significantly affect impact strength.
 Additionally, low temperatures may cause dimensional changes.
-Read our tips on designing plastic products for low temperatures.

 In plastic products, UV light exposure is often associated with color changes, such as yellowing.
 However, it's important to recognize that UV light also weakens the mechanical properties of virtually all common thermoplastics.
 Proper material selection and thorough testing are essential for mitigating the effects of UV light on your plastic product.